Open Money Stack

 Wallets

-Today we're launching private payments through the Polygon wallet via Hinkal, using zero-knowledge proofs to verify every transfer.
+Today we're making private payments available through the Polygon wallet via Hinkal, which uses zero-knowledge proofs to verify every transfer.

-Starting now, users can send stablecoins on the Polygon network without publishing the sender, the receiver, or the amount onchain.
+Starting now, self custodial users can send stablecoins on the Polygon network without publishing the sender, the receiver, or the amount on chain.

-Confidentiality has been the single biggest gap between onchain rails and what institutional finance actually needs to move serious stablecoin volume.
+Confidentiality has been among the most significant gaps between onchain rails and what institutional finance actually needs to move serious stablecoin volume.
 Banks, treasuries, and payments teams already live with confidentiality on traditional rails.
 They won't move operational flows onto a ledger that broadcasts every counterparty and every amount to every observer on the network.

-We built this in collaboration with Hinkal, the shielded-pool privacy protocol that handles the cryptography behind every private transfer.
-Hinkal routes transactions through a shielded pool and uses zero-knowledge proofs to verify them without exposing sender, receiver, or amount.
-The protocol is non-custodial: funds never sit with Hinkal or with any party during a transfer.
-Pairing Hinkal's privacy layer with the Polygon network's speed and cost is what makes confidential stablecoin payments practical at the scale enterprise teams need.
+Hinkal’s privacy protocol handles the cryptography behind every private transfer.
+The Hinkal protocol permits transactions through a shielded protocol using zero-knowledge proofs to verify without exposing sender, receiver, or amount.
+The protocol is non-custodial: funds never sit with Hinkal (or Polygon) or with any party during a transfer.
+Pairing Hinkal's privacy layer with the Polygon network's speed and cost makes confidential stablecoin payments practical at the scale enterprise teams need.

 For institutional finance, that means keeping the speed and cost of onchain settlement without giving up the confidentiality they get from traditional rails today.

-For app developers building on the Polygon network, it means a new default you can offer your users: any app integrated with the Polygon wallet can flip on private payments and let their users send stablecoins privately, with no new infrastructure to stand up.
+For app developers building on the Polygon network, it means a new product you can offer your users: any app integrated with the Polygon wallet can flip on private payments and allow their self custodial users to send stablecoins privately, with no new infrastructure to stand up.

 For users, it means sending shielded stablecoin payments, without hassle.

-This upgrade gives users privacy by default and a faster path to serving institutions that wouldn't have touched a public chain before.
+The Hinkal functionality gives users privacy and a faster path to serving institutions that wouldn't have touched a public chain before.

 Every stablecoin transfer on a public blockchain publishes three facts to the world: